-The City has a storm water page on its website and places brochures in City facilities informing engineers, contractors and developers on the following topics:
+The City has a storm water page on its website and place in City facilities brochures to inform engineers, contractors and developers on the following topics:

 - Impacts of increased storm water flows into receiving waterbodies. - Run-off reduction techniques and low impact development (LID)/Green infrastructure practices.
 Specifically addressing site design, pervious pavement, alternative parking lot design, retention of forests and mature trees.